 The surveys conducted so far have provided some very interesting insights.
-The full reports of the first phase, Second phase and Third phase are now available, but here are some interesting results from the 2015 survey:
+The full reports of the first, second, third and fourth phases are now available:

 - Many students did not feel prepared by their high school experience for studying law at university.

 - Many students choose to study law for altruistic and idealistic reasons and this, to a large degree, is reflected in their intended career destinations and paths.